mthenw/httpfunc/README.md

 ## Usage

 You can use `httpfunc` with every deployment tool (e.g. Serverless Framework, Apex, etc.).
-Just create a simple file with the handler:
+Just create a simple handler
+file:

 ```
 exports.handler = require('httpfunc');